 (i) Return of Service.
 The person serving the process shall make proof of service thereof on the original process or a paper attached thereto for that purpose and shall forthwith return it, with that person’s fees, charges, and mileage endorsed thereon, to the plaintiff’s attorney.
-The plaintiff’s attorney shall, within the time during which the person served must respond to the process, file the proof of service with the court.
-The attorney’s filing of such proof of service with the court shall constitute a representation by the attorney, subject to the obligations of Rule 11, that the copy of the complaint delivered to the officer for service was a true copy.
+The plaintiff’s attorney shall, within the time the person served, must respond to the process, and file the proof of service with the court.
+The attorney’s filing of such proof of service with the court shall constitute a representation by the attorney, subject to the obligations of Vermont Rules of Civil Procedure Rule 11, that the copy of the complaint delivered to the officer for service was a true copy.
 If service is made by a person other than a sheriff or deputy sheriff or a constable authorized by law, that person shall prove thereof by affidavit.
 Failure to make proof of service shall not affect the validity of the service.
 The officer or other person serving the process shall endorse the service’s date upon the copy left with the defendant or other person.
 Failure to endorse the date of service shall not affect the validity of service.

 (j) Amendment.
-At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it clearly appears that material prejudice would result in the party’s substantial rights against whom the process issued.
+At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it appears that material prejudice would result in the party’s substantial rights against whom the process issued.

 (k) Alternative Provisions for Service in a Foreign Country.

 (1) Manner.
-When service is to be effected upon a party in a foreign country, it is also sufficient if service of the summons and complaint is made: (A) in the manner prescribed by the law of the foreign country for service in that country in action in any of its courts of general jurisdiction; or (B) as directed by the foreign authority in response to a letter rogatory, when service, in either case, is reasonably calculated to give actual notice; or (C) upon an individual, by delivery to the individual personally, and upon a corporation or partnership or association, by delivery to an officer, a managing or general agent; or (D) by any form of mail, requiring a signed receipt, to be addressed and dispatched by the clerk of the court to the party to be served; or (E) as directed by order of the court.
+When service is to be effected upon a party in a foreign country, it is also sufficient if service of the summons and complaint is made: (A) in the manner prescribed by the law of the foreign country for service in that country in action in any of its courts of general jurisdiction; or (B) as directed by the foreign authority in response to a letter rogatory, when service, in either case, is reasonably calculated to give actual notice; or (C) upon an individual, by delivery to the individual personally, and upon a corporation or partnership or association, by delivery to an officer, a managing or general agent; or (D) by any form of mail, requiring a signed receipt, to be addressed and dispatched by the clerk of the court to the party to be served, or (E) as directed by order of the court.
 Service under (C) or (E) above may be made by any person who is not a party and is not less than 18 years of age or designated by order of the court or by the foreign court.
 On request, the clerk shall transmit the summons to the person or the foreign court or officer who will do the service.

 (l) Waiver of Service; Duty to Save Costs of Service; Request to Waive.

 (1) Objections Not Waived.
-A defendant who waives service of a summons does not thereby waive any objection to the venue or the court’s jurisdiction over the defendant’s person.
+A defendant who waives service of a summons does not waive any objection to the venue or the court’s jurisdiction over the defendant’s person.

 (A) shall be in writing and shall be addressed directly to the defendant, if an individual, or else to any other person authorized under subdivision (d) of this rule to receive service of process on behalf of a defendant who is not an individual, provided that notice may not be given hereunder to a public officer who is designated by statute as an agent to receive service of process;